classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 * Enhance sample programs with side-by-side preview/debugger, make sample programs editable so users don’t need to duplicate them to play around.

 * Let users create a program from a template rather than from scratch.
 This allows them to create things beyond their present skill level and start with a project.
-	* Repurpose worksheets into templates to help the user get started @Belen Cobeta.
-Make the visual designs @Justin Petersen.
-Build the functionality @Lyudmil Angelov.

 * Present real-time in-editor error codes to prevent the user from compiling and seeing a daunting amount of error codes.

 * Direct new users to a Slack group where they can ask quick questions, see how others use GT, and submit feature requests/bug reports.
 Involve the GT team to ensure questions are answered in a timely manner so there is a moderate-high velocity of interaction.